shtsoft/rspl/SECURITY.md

 ## Reporting Security Issues

 We are happy if you report bugs (although we are not happy that there are any).
-But if the bugs have security-implications please report them via mail [bugs-rspl@shtsoft.eu](mailto:bugs-rspl@shtsoft.eu) and do NOT use the public Github Issue tracker in this case to give us some time for fixes.
+But if the bugs have security-implications please report them via mail [bugs-rspl@shtsoft.eu](mailto:bugs-rspl@shtsoft.eu) and do NOT use the public GitHub Issue tracker in this case to give us some time for fixes.
-Otherwise the public Github Issue tracker is preferred.
+Otherwise the public GitHub Issue tracker is preferred.

 ## Publishing Security Issues